Sonoport/sonoport.github.io/_posts/2016-01-14-synthesising-sounds-webaudio.markdown

 header-img: "/img/audioLaptop.jpg"
 ---

 Hi everyone!
 Welcome to the new year!
 We're excited to kick off our first blog post for 2016 with something really fun and simple to do!
 Synthesising sounds with web audio!
-Our main reference will be this blog post by Chris Wilson on [Synthesising Drum Sounds with the Web Audio API](https://dev.opera.com/articles/drum-sounds-webaudio/) and also [Synthesizing Hi-Hats with Web Audio](http://joesul.li/van/synthesizing-hi-hats/).
+Our main reference will be this blog post by [Chris Lowis](https://dev.opera.com/authors/chris-lowis/) on [Synthesising Drum Sounds with the Web Audio API](https://dev.opera.com/articles/drum-sounds-webaudio/) and also [Synthesizing Hi-Hats with Web Audio](http://joesul.li/van/synthesizing-hi-hats/) by [Joe Sullivan](https://twitter.com/itsjoesullivan).
 I learnt many new things just by reading those articles and also refering to the SYNTH SECRETS articles by [Sound on Sound Magazine](http://www.soundonsound.com/sos/allsynthsecrets.htm).

 What we're going to do today is to synthesise the sounds of a kick drum, hi-hat and snare.